<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947163533434418&amp;ev=PageView&amp;noscript=1">

 No-Lip Walk-In Shower

 Bathrooms are one of the most accident-prone areas in the home, and showers are perhaps the worst offenders.
-With slippery wet tiles, getting in and out of the shower can be dangerous, especially if stepping out of a tub.
+With slippery, wet tiles, getting in and out of the shower can be dangerous, especially when stepping out of a tub.
 Make your shower safer and accessible with a no-lip walk-in shower.

 Bathroom Grab Bars